Tandem clustering with invariant coordinate selection: Simulation study

 \subsection{Main results}

 Due to the large number of dimension reduction strategies, we only show a selection of the most relevant results here.
-Section~\ref{sec:best-eta2} presents the results for the best performing methods in terms of discriminatory power of the selected components, while Section~\ref{sec:best-ARI} discusses clustering performance of selected clustering methods after dimension reduction.
+Section~\ref{sec:best-eta2} presents the results for the best-performing methods in terms of discriminatory power of the selected components, while Section~\ref{sec:best-ARI} discusses clustering performance of selected clustering methods after dimension reduction.

 A detailed discussion on the selected dimension reduction methods and component selection criteria is given in \ref{app:selection}.
-For ICS, the best performing scatter pairs are $\lcov-\cov$, $\tcov-\cov$, as well as the robust scatter pair $\tcov-\ucov$.
+For ICS, the best-performing scatter pairs are $\lcov-\cov$, $\tcov-\cov$, as well as the robust scatter pair $\tcov-\ucov$.
 Furthermore, we compare the med criterion with the oracle criterion for component selection.
-The former is a representative selection since there is not much difference in the selection criteria for those best performing scatter pairs, while the latter is included for reference purposes as it uses information on the true clusters and can therefore not be computed in practice.
-For PCA, the best performing method is $\rmcd_{0.75}$ combined with the $80\%$ criterion for selecting the components.
+The former is a representative selection since there is not much difference in the selection criteria for those best-performing scatter pairs, while the latter is included for reference purposes as it uses information on the true clusters and can therefore not be computed in practice.
+For PCA, the best-performing method is $\rmcd_{0.75}$ combined with the $80\%$ criterion for selecting the components.